Experiences and journeys

 - Focus on the 'human experience' because thinking about people as people is the first step to empathy, and empathy drives good service design.

 - Explore interactions between people and between people and the technology.
 A service is not something 'consumed' like a product.
 For example, person-to-person encounters are sometimes about power relationships.
 It is important to know when (for example) your service empowers people sand helps them become self-sufficient, and when it disempowers people so they over-use your resources.
 Whatever we research, our focus is always on the person.

-- We observe behaviour in situ wherever possible to find out what people do and what they don't do.
+- Observe behaviour in situ wherever possible to find out what people do and what they don't do.

-- We find out what people remember.
+- Find out what people remember as well as what they do.
 How people remember their experiences is what drives repeat behaviour.
 Will shoppers come back to your store?
 Will your clients use your service after new competitors have emerged?
 When customers contact you, what do they remember about it most afterwards and how does that fit into their image of your brand or department?